On the Distribution, Model Selection Properties and Uniqueness of the Lasso Estimator in Low and High Dimensions: High-Dimensional Case

-We now turn to some results revolving around uniqueness of the Lasso estimator which can be obtained with a similar geometric approach, that is, studying the intersection of the $\lambda$-cube with $\col(X')$.
-Note that by uniqueness we mean that for a given $X \in \R^{n \times p}$ and a given $\lambda \in \R^p$, the Lasso solutions are unique for all observations $y \in \R^n$.
+We now turn to some results revolving around uniqueness of the Lasso estimator, which can be obtained with the same geometric approach, that is, studying the intersection of the $\lambda$-cube with $\col(X')$.
+Note that by uniqueness, we mean that for a given $X \in \R^{n \times p}$, and a given $\lambda \in \R^p$, the Lasso solutions are unique for all observations $y \in \R^n$.

-\cite{Tibshirani13} showed that for a given regressor matrix $X$, Lasso solutions are unique for all observations $y$ if the columns of $X$ are \emph{in general position}\footnote{Note that \emph{general position} does not mean that any selection of $n$ columns of $X$ is linearly independent, as has sometimes been suggested in the literature, these two concepts are in fact unrelated.} which occurs when no $k$-dimensional affine\footnote{In \cite{Tibshirani13}, the word ``affine'' is missing which has caused some confusion in the literature.} subspace for any $k < \min(n,p)$ contains more than $k+1$ elements of the the set $\{\pm X_1,\dots,\pm X_p\}$, excluding antipodal pairs \citep[see p.\ 1463 in][]{Tibshirani13}.
-In fact, the solutions are then unique for all choices of the tuning parameter, provided that all components are tuned uniformly.
-As the condition is sufficient, one may ask whether it is also necessary.
+\cite{Tibshirani13} showed that for a given regressor matrix $X$, Lasso solutions are unique in the above sense, if the columns of $X$ are \emph{in general position}\footnote{Note that \emph{general position} does not mean that any selection of $n$ columns of $X$ is linearly independent, as has sometimes been suggested in the literature, these two concepts are in fact unrelated.}, which occurs when no $k$-dimensional affine\footnote{In \cite{Tibshirani13}, the word ``affine'' is missing, which has caused some confusion in the literature.} subspace for $k < \min(n,p)$ contains more than $k+1$ elements of the set $\{\pm X_1,\dots,\pm X_p\}$, excluding antipodal pairs \citep[see p.\ 1463 in][]{Tibshirani13}.
+In fact, the solutions are then unique for all choices of the tuning parameter, provided that all components are tuned equally.
+As this condition is sufficient, one may ask whether it is also necessary.
 The answer to this question is, in fact, no, as can easily be seen from the example below.